Hue Jackson

-Hue Jackson (born October 22, 1965) is an American football coach who is the head football coach at Grambling State University.
+Hue Jackson (born October 22, 1965) is an American football coach who is the offensive coordinator and quarterbacks coach at Georgia State University, a position he has held since 2024.
 An offensive assistant at both the collegiate and professional levels, he held coordinator positions in the National Football League (NFL) with the Washington Redskins in 2003, the Atlanta Falcons in 2007, the Oakland Raiders in 2010, and the Cincinnati Bengals from 2014 to 2015.
 He also served as the head coach of the Raiders in 2011 and Cleveland Browns from 2016 to 2018.
 Jackson compiled a 3–36–1 record with the Browns, including a winless season in 2017, which is the worst record among coaches who presided over an NFL team for at least 40 games.
+He later returned to coaching at the HBCU level, where he spent a season at Tennessee State University, and was the head coach at Grambling State University from 2022 to 2023.

 Early life and playing career

 Jackson, a native of Los Angeles, was a quarterback at Dorsey High School in his hometown, where he also lettered in basketball.
 He starred in football at Glendale (CA) Community College in 1983 and 1984, where he earned his associate degree in 1984.

 Jackson played quarterback at Pacific in the mid-1980s under Bob Cope.
 As a junior, Jackson had 1,595 yards of total offense, including 502 yards rushing, second-most on the team.
 In his senior season, he passed for 1,455 yards and rushed for 417 yards.
 As a quarterback at University of the Pacific from 1985 to 1986, Jackson threw for 2,544 yards and 19 touchdowns and the Tigers went 9–14 in Jackson's two seasons.
 He also lettered in basketball in 1986 and earned his degree in physical education.